GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 Configuration Flow :

 1. Install Terraform Plugins to your Development Machine
-2. Check-in Terraform Codes to Github
+2. Check-in Terraform Codes to Github.
-3. Create new Azure DevOps Release Pipeline that will provision AKS Cluster to Azure during code checkin.
+3. Create new Azure DevOps Release Pipeline with service connection to Azure ARM, this will provision AKS Cluster to Azure.
 4. Terraform Apply command will provision AKS Cluster to Azure.
 5. Terraform Destroy command will de-provision AKS Cluster to Azure.

-Once Provisioned, Pipeline can be enable/disable.
+Note: During code checkin, pipeline will trigger to provision the environment to Azure.Once Provisioned, Pipeline can be enable/disable.

 Note: My Favorite > Microsoft Technologies